JesusEstrada2004/JesusEstrada2004/README.md

 ## Hi there 👋

 # 💫 About Me:
-Passionate developer who loves collaboration and teamwork.
-Always eager to learn more and improve my skills in Java and C#.
-If it compiles, don’t touch it... but if there’s a bug, I’ll hunt it down.
-Fan of clean code, problem-solving, and challenging projects.
-Open to new ideas and collaborations!"**
+👨‍💻 Software Engineering Technician with experience in web development (C# and Java), currently training as a data analyst (Python and SQL).
+Passionate about clean code, problem-solving, and teamwork.
+Always learning and looking for challenging projects.

+💬 Open to collaboration and professional growth in development and data-focused environments.

 ## 🌐 Socials: